Wendy Wu: Homecoming Warrior: Plot

-Wendy Wu is a popular Asian-American teenager whose life is turned upside down by a visit from Shen, a young Buddhist monk.
+Wendy Wu is a popular Chinese-American teenager whose life is turned upside down by a visit from Shen, a young Buddhist monk.
 He claims that Wendy is the reincarnation of a mighty female warrior and the only one who can prevent an evil spirit from destroying the world.
 Shen begs Wendy to wear a powerful amulet, which will protect her from evil until he can fully train her in martial arts.

 Wendy is too busy campaigning for Homecoming Queen against Jessica Dawson, her school rival, to be concerned about saving the world.
 Wendy's traditional grandmother knows that Shen is speaking the truth; her own mother (Wendy's great-grandmother) was the previous Yin Warrior who defeated Yan-Lo in China ninety years earlier.
 However, the other members of Wendy's family have lost touch with their Chinese heritage.
 Shen's discussion of Chinese culture inspires Wendy's mother, a researcher at Fair Springs National History Museum.
 Shen's mooncakes do the same for Wendy's father.
 However, faced with the choice between fighting evil and going shopping, Wendy chooses to go to the mall with her best friends Tory and Lisa.

 Yan-Lo soon materializes and sets out to destroy Wendy before she can attain her full Yin Warrior powers.
 In quick succession, Yan-Lo possesses a security guard at the museum, Wendy's brother, her dog, her principal, her teachers, her best friend Tory, and even Jessica Dawson.
 Wendy breaks up with her boyfriend Austin after noticing how toxic and self-absorbed he is.
 She then starts to bond more with Shen.
 With Shen's help, Wendy's teachers are possessed by the souls of the Five Animals of Chinese martial arts to help teach Wendy.
 Mr. Medina becomes the Tiger; coach Gibbs becomes the Snake; Mr. Tobias becomes the Crane; Mr. Garibay becomes the Leopard; and Shen himself becomes the Dragon.